Skip to main content

 More consistent travel times, more rest times at both ends of the route, and look for opportunities to improve restroom access

-Since 2018 Metro Transit has completed six Better Bus Route projects – routes 2, 63, 3, 22, 17 and 4.
-Routes 7, 61, and 11 will be improved in coming years.
+Between 2018 and 2024, Metro Transit completed six Better Bus Route projects – routes 2, 63, 3, 22, 17 and 4.

 Bus Lanes